-Note: Some trees should never be pruned during the dormant season.
-Trees, such as maples, have positive pressure inside the tree when plant transpiration is not occurring.
-If a branch is cut in the winter or if no leaves are on the tree, the tree will often bleed.
+Note: Dormant season can be pruning season for a lot of trees.
+However, some trees should never be pruned during the dormant season.
+Trees, such as maples, elms, etc. have positive pressure inside the tree when no leaves are present and when plant transpiration is not occurring.
+If a branch is cut in the winter or if no leaves are on the tree, the tree will often bleed sap for weeks.

 Antitranspirants are chemicals that are sprayed on plants to protect them from drying out too quickly.
 They come in two types: metabolic antitranspirants and film-forming antitranspirants.